jlinoff/pam/README.md

 <img src="www/help/pam-status-msg.png" width="400" alt="status-message">

-## Functions
+## Menu Functions
-The following sections will go over the basic functions that _PAM_ provides.
+The following sections will go over the basic menu functions that _PAM_ provides.

 In a nutshell they are: